illuminatech/array-factory/README.md

 The most common use case for array factory is creation of the universal configuration for particular application service.
 Imagine we create a library providing geo-location by IP address detection.
-Since there are plenty of external services and means to solve this task we created some high level contract, like following:
+Since there are plenty of external services and means to solve this task, we have created some high level contract, like following:

 ```php
 <?php